Installment Sales Taxation

 Like-Kind Exchanges

-Gains on like-kind exchanges of property are postponed until the property is finally disposed of.
-However, if the exchange involves boot, which is the payment of money or other types of property in addition to the like-kind exchange property, and the additional payment is paid in installments, then the like-kind property is not considered as part of the installment payments, and the contract price and the gross profit are calculated thus:
+Gains on like-kind property exchanges are postponed until the property is finally disposed of.
+However, if the exchange involves boot, which is the payment of money or other types of property in addition to the like-kind exchanged property, and the additional payment is paid in installments, then the like-kind property is not considered part of the installment payments, so the contract price and the gross profit are calculated thus:

 Example: Installment Sales Involving Like-Kind Exchanges

-You sell property for $1,300,000 in exchange for like-kind property with a fair market value (FMV) of $300,000 and an installment note of $1 million.
-Based on the following information, calculate the gains that must be reported for tax years Year 1 to Year 3.
+You sell property for $1,300,000 in exchange for like-kind property with a fair market value (FMV) of $300,000 and an installment note of $1 million, so the contract price = $1,000,000.
+Calculate the gains that must be reported for tax years Year 1 to Year 3.
+Note that the gain on the $300,000 of like-kind property will only be reported when that property is sold.

 Sale Price $1,300,000